AdamHess/infatuation-interview/README.md

 ### Before submitting your code

 We expect you to make sure that your solution works with `reposerver` and the Github v3 API before sending it to us.

-### Acceptance Criteria

-We look for code to be well-factored, follow good practices, and be tested.

-What we will look for:

-- Does your code fulfill the requirement and successfully run against both `reposerver` and the Github v3 API?
-- How clean is your design?
-How easy is it to understand, maintain, or extend your code?
-- How did you verify your software, if by automated tests or by other means?
-How much application code is covered?
-- How did you handle empty data states?
-- What kind of documentation did you ship with your code?
-- How cleanly assembled is your container?

-### Housekeeping notes
-- If you run into any issues building the GCR image, please contact us immediately
-- Please feel free to make assumptions, but ensure to note them

-Good luck!